marcelo-cm/marcelo/blogposts/song-of-the-day.md

 # Nov 2024

+[Shotput — Still Woozy](https://open.spotify.com/track/4nUIq4IuoIiHKYdov9A4Yg) — Groovy, beautiful track.
+Still Woozy was one of the first indie artists I got super into.

 [Cry for you — September](https://open.spotify.com/track/1mvZErZBp7WZT3HfGBykao) – My mom loved this song.
 Amazing dance/techno-pop song.

 [So[Rt] — Knxwledge](https://open.spotify.com/track/5njl9itJnzGvbJQp0T6gh1) — My introduction to instrumental hiphop that could be in your rotation daily.